For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Hello, explorers!
 Surrounded by rusty earth and brilliant blue skies, you’re right in the heart of Australia to begin your Outback safari tour in the heart of the Red Centre in World Heritage listed Uluru-Kata Tjuta National Park, a MAKE TRAVEL MATTER® Experience.
 (Flights to arrive prior to 3pm).
 After meeting your Travel Director and new travelling companions, you’ll head out for your first visit through the desert landscapes and iconic, rusty red home of Uluru.
 Over a sundowner of appetizers and sparkling wine, sit back as the surrounding grasses blow and the sky lights up in red and orange illuminating 'The Rock’ rising 348 metres high.
 It’s the best way to experience the true beauty of mesmerizing Uluru, connect to the land, and kick-off your trip.
 You’ll get a good night’s rest in your Stays with Stories accommodation at the Desert Gardens Hotel.
 Surrounded by the red dirt and desert trees, this indigenous owned hotel is the perfect spot to immerse yourself in nature.
 Stay in or join an Optional Experience Uluru Barbecue Dinner complete with a stargazing tour of the vast Southern sky.

-Sunrise fans have another opportunity to greet the dawn at Uluru with a private Optional Experience at the Field of Light installation of artist Bruce Munro.
+Sunrise fans have another opportunity to greet the dawn at Uluru with an Optional Experience at the Field of Light installation of artist Bruce Munro.
 As the sun rises in the distance, you’ll make your way through 50,000 frosted glass spheres lighting up the desert in violet, blue, and white like a field of flowers with Uluru as your backdrop.
 You’ve never seen anything like it, and it will make you appreciate Uluru and the land it occupies in a whole new way.
 Next up is a gorgeous desert drive from Uluru to Watarrka National Park (named for an Indigenous word meaning “umbrella bush”) to the ancient walls of Kings Canyon.
 Put feet to ground on a guided walk along the sandy creek bed surrounded by the striped cliff walls of golden yellow, orange, and red that rise 100 metres above Kings Creek.
-Your stay in Kings Canyon is at Kings Canyon Resort, and you’ll end the day swapping stories with the group over a relaxing dinner and desert surrounds, topped off with a magical sunset over Carmichael Crag
+Your stay in Kings Canyon is at Kings Canyon Resort, and you’ll end the day swapping stories with the group over a relaxing dinner and desert surrounds, topped off with a magical sunset over Carmichael Crag.

 The early bird catches the worm!
 Get a jump on the day with a sunrise hike with your Travel Director to the top of Kings Canyon for a walk around its semi-circular edge.
 From the top you’ll wind down through sandstone formations into the Garden of Eden’s shaded, lush oasis of greenery.
 It’s a cooling finish to a big morning.
 Relax and refresh at your hotel before making your way through the Outback to central Australia’s Alice Springs.
 Learn all about the history of the town at the circa 1871 Telegraph Station.
 This important site has a deep history of sending messages between Darwin and Adelaide with a single wire, not only connected Australia’s north and south, but also the first communication link between Australia and England.
 Your first day Alice Springs with 360-degree views of ‘The Alice’ from the best vantage point, Anzac Hill.
 Take it all in, from the Anzac Memorial to the panoramic views of the Western and Eastern MacDonnell ranges.